Last updated: January 13, 2025

-Ancestry has released a new technology called Sideview™ that empowers discoveries about each of your parents’ sides of the family–even if your parents themselves have not taken DNA tests!
+In April 2022, Ancestry released a new technology called Sideview™ that empowers discoveries about each of your parents’ sides of the family–even if your parents themselves have not taken DNA tests!
 This is the first time any company has been able to do this, just by looking at your DNA and your matches.
-The tool released today estimates your parents’ ethnicities–and more is coming.
+The tool estimates your parents’ ethnicities–and more is coming.

 Here’s a video introduction and article to help get you up to speed on this exciting feature.